Hurricane Florence Case Study

 Storm surge has begun to overwash the dunes during the last hour on the incoming tide.
 Sending well wishes to that brave operator working to hold the line. #Florence #NC12 #OBX pic.twitter.com/BvA1k4FfAQ

 A flash flood emergency was put in place for portions of the Charlotte, NC Metro area.

 In 2012, North Carolina legislators passed a bill that barred policymakers and developers from using up-to-date climate science to plan for rising sea levels on the state’s coast.

 Conservative state Rep. Pat McElraft, whose top campaign contributors were the North Carolina Association of Realtors and the North Carolina Home Builders’ Association, drafted a bill in response that rejected the panel’s sea level rise predictions. https://t.co/1SGom8FpGL

-Whilst the wind speed reduced, the risk to people living in the areas in Florence’s path was flash-flooding, caused by the huge amounts of rain already soaking the region, as well as storm surges.
+While the wind speed was reduced, the risk to people living in the areas in Florence’s path was flash flooding caused by the vast amounts of rain already soaking the region and storm surges.